 Bleeding gums are a sign of gingivitis or inflammation of the gums.
 It is a common and mild form of gum disease.
 If you have gingivitis, your gums may become irritated, swollen, and red.
 They may begin to bleed most when you brush your teeth.

 Poor oral hygiene is the number one cause for bleeding gums.
 Following a good oral hygiene routine will help you avoid bacteria or plaque buildup that will result in bleeding gums.
 As well as poor oral hygiene, there are a number of causes that can increase your personal risk of developing bleeding gums and further oral issues.
 Other causes of bleeding gums include:

 Visiting your dentist immediately when you notice any signs of bleeding will help them treat what is causing your gums to bleed.

-You are able to treat mild cases of gum disease by attending regular check-ups from your dentist and maintaining recommended oral hygiene routines.
+You can treat mild cases of gum disease by attending regular check-ups with your dentist and maintaining recommended oral hygiene routines.
 This includes flossing once a day and brushing twice a day for two minutes each time.
 As gum disease isn’t always linked to painful symptoms, you should always be vigilant to check your own mouth regularly.

-We recommend booking an appointment for a dental hygienist at least every six months.
+We recommend booking an appointment with a dental hygienist at least every six months.
 They will remove any hardened plaque which can cause bleeding gums.
-They will also show you some great tips on the best ways to clean your teeth properly in order to prevent gum disease.
+They will also show you some great tips on the best ways to clean your teeth properly to prevent gum disease.